ksereda/Shortest-Path-Searcher/README.md

 This is achieved by using the `Hystrix library` from the `Netflix` stack, which is embedded in the `Feign Client.`

 Follow `ServiceFeignClient` in code.

+#### Second example (Using Hystrix):

+A test REST controller with `@GetMapping("/data")` mapping was added to the `first service` (addDistanceClient), which receives all the data from the database in the form of JSON.

+Go to

+    localhost:8081/data

+In the `second service` (showDistanceClient), `@GetMapping("/data")` mapping was added, which, using `RestTemplate`, accesses the `first service` and calls its `data()` method using `@GetMapping("/data")` URL to get all the data from the database.

+If `first service` is available, then we will receive data from DB.

+If we go to the `second service` on url

+    localhost:8082/data

+we will receive the data in the form of JSON

+If `first service` is unavailable, we will not receive a 500 server error, we will get a response

+    Service is not available now.
+Please try later

+which `second service` generates in the `failed()` method.

 ----
 ### Using Zuul